christopher5106/christopher5106.github.io/_posts/2016-03-07-symbolic-computing-and-deep-learning-tutorial-on-theano-and-google-tensorflow.markdown

 ---
 layout: post
-title:  "Symbolic computing and deep learning tutorial on Tensorflow and Theano"
+title:  "Symbolic computing and deep learning tutorial with Tensorflow / Theano : 2 for the price of 1"
 date:   2016-03-06 23:00:51
 categories: big data
 ---